Human Resources Assistant Resume Example

 Your education section is a big deal on an entry-level HR resume.
 List your degree, graduation year, and school.
 If your GPA is above 3.0, you can add it, too.

 If you’ve got HR-specific coursework or certifications, like the SHRM-CP or aPHR, list them right under your education.
-This shows you’re serious about starting in human resources.
+This shows you’re serious about starting in human resources, and adding a cover letter can further demonstrate your commitment.

 You can also mention academic projects or research if it connects to HR.
 This helps fill in for limited work experience and highlights your interest in the field.

 I always make sure my resume features key skills like data entry, attention to detail, confidentiality, and communication.
-These are must-haves for any entry-level HR admin job.
+These are must-haves for any entry-level HR admin job, and you can also highlight them in your cover letter.

 You want to use keywords from the job description.
 This helps your resume get past applicant tracking systems (ATS) and actually land in front of a real person.